 Next it’s time to party!
 I love to get out on the dance floor with everybody to celebrate and get some awesome dance floor shots.

 - Want to work with me.
 I know it should go without saying, but if you’re hiring a photographer just because you’re “supposed to”, then I’m probably not the right one for you.
 I want my clients to be excited to work with me, love my work, and trust my vision.

 - Go with the flow.
 I know from experience that weddings are unpredictable, and anything can happen.
 I really get along well with people who can let go and just enjoy themselves and celebrate with their loved ones.

 - Don’t care so much about having a lot of staged photos. i.e. your rings carefully balanced between your high heels, the dress hanging from a tree branch, etc. I’ve found that while I’m setting up these photos, I could be missing lots of really important moments- and besides, I think your dress looks way better in photos when it’s on you, not hanging on a hanger.
 That being said, I do love capturing little details and things that make your wedding you, I just typically don’t take a lot of extra time to move items, set up lighting, etc- and I’d much rather take photos of the details with some story context.

 - Want their photos to be natural.
 I love capturing moments as they happen.
 The joy when you start walking down the aisle, and the reaction from your partner.
 The way your parents look at you while you say your vows.
 Because I’m more focused on these events as they happen, I don’t set up elaborate shots or create false scenarios.
 During editing, I don’t do extensive retouching or make people look different than they really are.
-I believe in keeping things real.
+I want your memories to be preserved authentically.